DevLight1/openvpn-install/README.md

 Once it ends, you can run it again to add more users, remove some of them or even completely uninstall OpenVPN.

-You can get a cheap VPS for 2€/month at [PulseHeberg](http://manager.pulseheberg.com/aff.php?aff=1204 ).
+You can get a cheap VPS yearly at [VirtWire](https://my.virtwire.com/aff.php?aff=97).

 ## Licence